About Us

 (Jews American)

-Ally / ACT Associate
+ACT Associate

-& ACT Associate
+ACT Associate

-Thank you Funders
+Thank you All Funders

 #PhiladelphiaCulturalTreasures is a regional effort of the larger national initiative from the Ford Foundation funded by the William Penn Foundation, Wyncote Foundation, The Barra Foundation, The Neubauer Family Foundation, and The Pew Center for Arts & Heritage.